oxidizing/sihl/README.md

 # Sihl

-Sihl aims to be a framework like Rails or Django for [Reason](https://reasonml.github.io/).
+Sihl aims to be a framework like Rails or Django for Reason and OCaml.
 It makes web development fun and safe by turning run-time bugs into compile-time bugs.

 Documentation is in the making, check out this [example project](https://github.com/oxidizing/sihl-example-issues) meanwhile.

-## Installation

-Install Sihl from NPM: `yarn add @sihl/core`

-You can install the users app as well to get [user management](/@sihl/users) out of the box: `yarn add @sihl/users`

 ## Features